enamourous/tp/docs/UserGuide.md

 **Q**: How do I streamline the process of tracking members and their payments?<br>
 **A**: Adding a tag to members and payments is highly recommended, because it allows you to filter through the members and payments quickly, using find and findpayment commands.

+**Q**: If I archive a member, will his/her payments be removed?<br>
+**A**: The archived member's payments will be removed from the main payment history, but you can still access them from viewing the payment of the archived list.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues